kr-gl/Sales-Trend-Analysis-Using-Aggregations-in-MySQL/README.md

   - Highest revenue by city and product?
   - VAT contribution by product lines?
 - **Sales Analysis:**
-  - Sales patterns by time of day and weekday.
+  - Sales patterns by time of day.
   - Customer types generating the most revenue.
 - **Customer Analysis:**
   - Customer and gender distribution.
-  - Trends in customer ratings by day and branch.
+  - Trends in customer ratings by branch.

 ### Revenue and Profit Calculations
 - **Cost of Goods Sold (COGS):**